Madelene/100-days-of-code/log.md

 - Nerded out over code with a few people.

 **Thoughts:** It is good to keep reinforcing the skills I already know.
 However, new things keep sinking in as well!

+### Day 5: January 3, 2018, Wednesday

+** Today's Progress** :
+- Learned about Services in Rails
+- Answered technical questions for a potential job

+**Thoughts:** Being unemployed is very scary, but learning more things keeps me going!